For SellersIndustry Guide

 4. Strengthen Leadership Team and Reduce Owner Dependence: Build out a strong, empowered leadership team capable of running the business independently.
 Delegate key responsibilities, client relationships, and sales functions.
 Implement succession planning to ensure continuity post-sale.
 The less dependent the business is on the owner, the more attractive it becomes.

 5. Cultivate Niche Specialization and Thought Leadership: Refine your agency's niche and clearly articulate its unique value proposition.
-Invest in thought leadership, case studies, and industry recognition to reinforce expertise and differentiation.
+Invest in thought leadership, compelling case studies, and industry recognition to reinforce expertise and differentiation.
 This positions the agency as a strategic asset rather than a generalist.

 6. Optimize Contracts and Legal Documentation: Review all client contracts, vendor agreements, and employee agreements to ensure they are current, transferable, and legally sound.
 Address any potential liabilities or unfavorable terms that could deter buyers.